mustafa-st/Flight_Management_System/README.md

 - [X] User Login (JWT authentication class to be use)
 - [X] Flight Search (Public) - Flights without prices are visible on this
 - [X] Flight Search with prices are available once user hit the same endpoint with login
+- [X] Bonus: document all endpoints using Postman.